Core Concepts

 The Laboratory OS container has many responsibilities:

-• Serve system utilies such as the file browser, terminal, and VSCode.
+- Serve system utilities such as the file browser, terminal, and VS Code.

 State